kalisjoshua/factorio-mod-pack-manager/README.md

       - Electron-packager - for bundling the app to distribute
   3. `npm start` - run the application

+## TODO

+  [ ] Hide account login when all mods are already "installed" [ ] Enable sorting dropdown
+  [ ] Unify packs listing andding a toggle above for: "edit", and "add"

 [Mod Pack Manager]: https://github.com/kalisjoshua/factorio-mod-pack-manager